Webinar: How I Invested Under $30K & Got Permanent Residency In Brazil: Register Now

 People worldwide fed by Brazilian agriculture

-Brazil isn't copying the American or European playbook — it's building its own.
+Brazil isn't copying any foreign playbook, it's building its own.
 And in some areas, it's ahead.

 PIX — The Payment System That Puts Venmo to Shame

-In 2020, Brazil launched PIX: a free, instant payment system built by the central bank.
-Within four years, 76% of the population was using it — processing more daily transactions than Venmo, Zelle, and Cash App combined.
-The US and Europe are now studying it as a model.
+In 2020, Brazil launched PIX: a free, instant payment system built by the central bank using QR codes.
+Within four years, 76% of the population was using it - both for purchases at stores and transferring money by phone.
+Many countries are now studying it as a model.

 São Paulo has become Brazil's Silicon Valley.
-The country has produced dozens of unicorns, with founders building for emerging markets across Latin America, Africa, and Asia.
+The country has produced dozens of unicorns.
+The country is mobile-first and are early adopters when it comes to AI.

 Loading Chart.js...